culanomeara/adventureswithwood/README.md

 4. In reveal config vars, remove DISABLE_COLLECTSTATIC environment variable.

-5. Go to deploy tab, scroll down to the end and deplopy our branch!
+5. Go to deploy tab, scroll down to the end and deploy our branch!

 6. Your app has been deployed to heroku!